center-key/server-listening/README.md

 ### 2. `setPort()` options
-The `setPort(options)` function is just a handy way to set the environment variable for the HTTP port.&nbsp; This function is just for convenience and is not required.
+The `setPort(options)` function is just a handy way to set the environment variable for the HTTP port.&nbsp; This function is for convenience and is not required.
 ```javascript
 serverListening.setPort({ port: 9000 });
 ```